Do You Have A Copper and Zinc Imbalance?

 Relationship Between Zinc and Copper

 Ideally, nutritional biochemist Dr. Paul Eck recommends that the proper intake of copper to zinc should be a 1:8 ratio (8).
-When properly concentrated in the right balance, zinc behaves like the bigger brother blocking copper in food and in the body from being absorbed (5).
+When properly concentrated in the right balance, zinc behaves like the bigger brother blocking copper in food and the body from being absorbed (5).

 Epilepsy, Epilepsy: Risk Factors and Natural Support Strategies